CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/index.md

         <p>With investments in roads, bridges, schools, libraries, parks, firehouses, and
         community centers, the Imagine Boston Capital Plan touches each neighborhood and shapes a City that over 14,000 voices told us they want to see.</p>
+- text_block:
+  - title: FY18 Budget Priorities
+    body: >
+      <p>Building on Mayor Walsh’s record of achieving improved outcomes across the City’s
+      services - from education to housing, basic city services to the arts - the Mayor is proposing data-driven investments that are aimed at creating a thriving, healthy and innovative city.
+Operating budget investments are made possible due to the smart savings initiatives the City has pursued over the past four years.
+Through the Imagine Boston Capital Plan, the Mayor is making new capital investments in Boston’s schools, roads, bridges, parks, libraries, community centers, fire stations and other community assets to build the City that Bostonians imagined.</p>
 ---